CarlosLFiallo/GameDevelopment/README.md

 My GitHub profile will be a platform for showcasing my projects, experiments, and progress as I embark on this adventure.
 I plan to share my code, seek feedback, and contribute to the vibrant game development community here.

-I'm particularly interested in [mention your preferred game development technology or framework], and I'm excited to explore various genres and styles of games.
+I'm particularly interested in Unity, and I'm excited to explore various genres and styles of games.
 From 2D platformers to immersive 3D worlds, I can't wait to bring my ideas to life.

 If you're also passionate about game development or have any tips for a beginner like me, feel free to connect and collaborate.
 Let's make magic together!